 It is also essential the vendor in the country of origin provides their domestic society with details of genetics being sold for export.
 Please note the responsibility for ensuring this action is taken must lie with the breeder purchasing the genetics.

 The society will enter into the breeding book, animals of the same breed, that are eligible for entry under the society’s breed criteria, without discrimination on account of their country of origin.

 Listed below are the documents the (UK) Hereford Cattle Society requires:

-(i) Five generation extended pedigree.
+(i) Five generation extended pedigrees would be preferred but three generations will be accepted as per requirements under zootechnical legislation.
 In the case of embryos, both sire and donor dam must be provided.

-(ii) Official export certificate issued by the recognised registration authority providing full details of both breeder/vendor and purchaser.
+(ii) Official export zootech certificates issued by the recognised registration authority providing full details of both breeder and owner.